-For dinner tonight, we’re making WIIIIIIIIIIIIIIIIIIIIINGS.
+For dinner tonight, we’re making WIIIIIIIIIIIIIIIIIIIIINGS, a.k.a, Firehouse Chicken Wings.

-Wings are always referred to as “wangs” when I’m talking about them, and, yes, my husband has informed me that I do this a little too loudly in public.
+Wings are always referred to as “wangs” when I’m talking about them.
+And, yes, my husband has informed me that I do this a little too loudly in public.

 Hey, I’m just talking about chicken wings; not my fault if people’s minds are in the gutter.